lightningdevkit/lightningdevkit.org/docs/code_of_conduct.md

 The next nomination should happen in December 2024.
 Current Code of conduct team members can be reconducted in their roles.

+Code of conduct team members should have realized at least 50 code commits in the main LDK git tree and the first commit should have been merged more than 2 years at the date of nomination.

 Nomination process should be defined in its ulterior document.

 ## The Code of Conduct Team’s Responsibilities